fzaverl/s3dlib/functional_etudes/README.md

 - colors and illumination direction.

 Dev notes
+- Future surface object method: *rev_mormals()*.
+  Shadows and highlight were applied to inner and outer surfaces prior to being added together as a composite.
+With the rev_normals() method, the inner surface normals could be reversed, then added with the outer surface.
+The shadows and highlights could then be applied to the composite.
+Method would be to simply reverse the face indices by switching two columns of the array (cheap one-liner numpy method).
+- A future Future surface object method: *dual()*.
+  Create an inner and outer surface as a composite.
+More computationally costly to translate surface vectors twice, translation amount, when to apply the method, etc.
+  Also, would use the *rev_dual* for the second surface ( hence above method needed first ).
 - The toroidal reduction was linear with angular position for this surface object, however it appears in the Escher figure to decrease more rapidly initially.
 - The method of creating inner and outer surfaces isn't applicable for non-orientable